RP3Agency/sass-guidelines/index.md

 In 2014, [Ruby Sass and LibSass teams decided to wait for both versions to sync up before moving forward](https://github.com/sass/libsass/wiki/The-LibSass-Compatibility-Plan).
 Since then, LibSass has been actively releasing versions to have feature-parity with its older brother.
 The last remaining inconsistencies are gathered and listed by myself under the [Sass-Compatibility](http://sass-compatibility.github.io) project.
 If you are aware of an incompatibility between the two versions that is not listed, please be kind enough to open an issue.

-Until LibSass achieves full feature parity with Ruby Sass, we will continue to use Ruby Sass in our projects.
-The Sass version we will use will be the latest available at the commencement of a project, using [Bundler](http://bundler.io) to lock that version in place.
-Sass is compiled via gulp using the [gulp-ruby-sass plugin](https://www.npmjs.com/package/gulp-ruby-sass).
+Until LibSass achieves full feature parity with Ruby Sass, RP3 will continue to use Ruby Sass in our projects.
+The Sass version RP3 will use will be the latest available at the commencement of a project, using [Bundler](http://bundler.io) to lock that version in place.
+Sass is compiled via [gulp](http://gulpjs.com) using the [gulp-ruby-sass plugin](https://www.npmjs.com/package/gulp-ruby-sass).